foglamp/foglamp-south-randomwalk/python/foglamp/plugins/south/randomwalk/readme.rst

 ***********************
-FogLAMP South Random
+FogLAMP South RandomWalk
 ***********************

-This directory contains a South plugin that generates random data points.
+This directory contains a South plugin that generates random walk data points.